Cotton with a Cause

 Each day after the surgery, Tobin got stronger and stronger.
 He eventually regained his head control and even rolled over for the first time in his hospital crib!
 Each day we had a small but incredible victory to celebrate.
 As the last of his days in the hospital came near, he had one more MRI to check the healing progress of his brain.
 The neurologist came in with amazement as he told us that Tobin’s brain showed incredible improvement and no signs of the destruction this type of bacteria normally leaves behind!
 We were overjoyed!
 After 35 long, hard days in the hospital, our family of five was finally reunited!
 I cried those same big, ugly tears as we made our way home from the hospital with all of our precious children tucked in the backseat.
 Again, I was overwhelmed with thankfulness and relief.
 The Lord had proven that He is still in the miracle business and had displayed His faithfulness at every turn.
 We knew we would never be the same — but in the very best way.

 Today, you would never know Tobin has endured what most will never experience in a lifetime.
-He is a healthy, happy, and perfect three year old.
+He is a healthy, happy, and perfect four year old.
 He has been released from every specialist and has passed every follow-up test and evaluation.
 Doctors have told us that we've experienced a true miracle, as follow-up MRIs have shown a whole and healthy brain.
-Sandy blonde hair now covers the scars on his scalp — the only physical reminders of that season.
-Now, you only see a fun and smiling boy who loves to sit and read with a book, play with his sister and big brother, learn new things and make us all laugh!
+Sandy brown hair now covers the scars on his scalp — the only physical reminders of that season.
+Now, you only see a fun and smiling boy who loves play with his collection of toy tractors, play with his sister and big brother, sing songs and make us all laugh!